Low-Maintenance Tooling for Terraform & OpenTofu in Monorepos

 Shared Modules #

 By design, this tooling does not specify or enforce any dependencies between infrastructure components.
+You are free to run operations on separate components in parallel whenever you believe that this is safe.
 If you need to execute changes in a particular order, specify that order in whichever system you use to carry out deployments.

-file so that your tool version manager can install the Terraform version that you specify.
+file so that your tool version manager installs and use the Terraform version that you specify.
+To use OpenTofu, add an .opentofu-version

 Usage #

-To use the tasks in a generated project you need:
+To use the tasks in a generated project you will need:

 The TF tasks in the template do not use Python or Copier.
-This means that they can be run in a restricted environment, such as a continuous integration job.
+This means that they can be run in a restricted environment, such as a continuous integration system.

 To see a list of the available tasks in a project, enter task in a terminal window: